marcosmainar/ng-demos/cc-bmean/readme.md

 ### app.* modules
 The `app.*` modules are feature areas for the main app.
 These all depend on `app.core`.

-One example may be `app.orders` which may be a feature area for order information int he app.
+One example may be `app.orders` which may be a feature area for order information in the app.
 There may also be `app.layout` which contains all the layout logic for the app, such as login, navbars and menus.
 There may also be app specific widgets in `app.widgets`.

 ### app.core
 The `app.core` module contains all application specific services and shared code that all (or most) features may require.
 Thus the `app.*` modules depend on `app.core`.